Edition #2. The Hail Mary Friday Club: Where Does Fear Come From?

 “Do not fear failure.
 But rather fear not trying”

-- Roy T. Bennet, author of The Light in the Heart
+- Roy T. Bennett, author of The Light in the Heart

 The Problem: Fear